Dhruv-2003/HashNodeBlogs/cl67eact403d0y6nvd3fnhtb5.md

     }
   };
 ```
-- This function can be called with a button  , when the inputs have already been set.
+- This function can be called with a button, When the inputs have already been set.
-- Metadata return object is of format
+- Metadata return object is of the following format ⬇️
 ```
 Token {
   ipnft: 'bafyreifrkkhbwkf3fibwhbzcmpqnmh3b4t5t4ig7qdtymkdoatcycwe6n4',
   url: 'ipfs://bafyreifrkkhbwkf3fibwhbzcmpqnmh3b4t5t4ig7qdtymkdoatcycwe6n4/metadata.json'
 }
 ```
-- CID will be logged along with the url to Checkout the uploaded data .
-You can use the required data accordingly to mint NFT ,etc.
+- CID will be logged along with the url to Checkout the uploaded data.
+You can use the required data accordingly to mint the NFT.

 **Congratulations** 🥳🥳 , you have created a dApp that creates & uploads metadata to IPFS via *NFT.storage*.

 All the reference are from *NFT.storage* 📃 docs and my own *Research*.
-For any other *reference* Visit: [https://nft.storage/docs](https://nft.storage/docs)
+For any other *reference* Visit: [https://nft.storage/docs](https://nft.storage/docs).

-**Thank you** for reading the Blog , I hope you were able to learn more about from a Dev point of view.
-If you really liked the content , do Share it with your friends and drop a comment in case you need any help 👍

-**Follow** me on Twitter [@0xdhruva](https://twitter.com/0xdhruva) for more .

-Meet you Next time soon with a New blog , Stay tuned !! 👋👋